 Gaviota State Park

-Trailers may be rented from 101 RV Rental Concession.
+Trailers may be rented from 101 RV Rental Concessions.
 This is the only permitted business for delivery of RVs in this state park.
-For any questions contact 101 RV Rental 877-392-2674
+For questions, please contact 101 RV Rental at (805) 210-7391.

 Available Activities and Facilities at Carpinteria State Beach